 I am an Integrative Counsellor and specialise in depression, stress, anxiety, relationships and bereavement along with many other presenting issues.
-Research has shown that the talking therapies are beneficial to all individuals whether old or young.
+Research has shown that the talking therapies are beneficial to all individuals.
 When you feel that you can’t work out your emotional problems alone and are experiencing difficult life events, it is sometimes easier talking to a stranger.
-As a fully professional trained counsellor, I will help you explore the issues, find your own answers and recognise choices that are available to you.
+As a fully professional accredited counsellor, I will help you explore the issues, find your own answers and recognise choices that are available to you.
 Many of my clients have difficulties in coping with daily activities but through our work together, they find the support that I am able to offer them helpful and extremely beneficial.
 Significant life events impact on personal wellbeing, counselling can provide clarity, understanding and coping strategies to see you through these difficult times.
 I provide a safe, confidential and non-judgemental space for my clients and this promotes the development of a trustful and respectful relationship.
 I realise that meeting face to face can be very difficult for some clients and therefore, I also provide online Skype counselling.

 So what happens in the first session?

 There is an informal assessment.
 I will ask you to begin by telling me what the issues are that have brought you to counselling.
-I know it can be a very daunting time to meet a counsellor for the first time but I will try to make you as comfortable as possible.
+I know it can be a very daunting time meeting a counsellor for the first time but I will try to make you as comfortable as possible.
 We are just two people that have come together in a therapeutic setting, an opportunity for you to tell me your story.
 I may ask you some questions but these will be minimal.
 If you feel that you would like to continue with the sessions then we can meet at a mutually agreed day and time.

 Training, qualifications & experience